 NVQ fees vary between courses and institutions.
 For instance, a Level 4 NVQ Diploma in Advice and Guidance from Barnsley College costs £1,395, while a Level 5 NVQ Diploma in Management and Leadership from the Open University will set you back £2,700.

 The Scottish equivalent to an NVQ is a Scottish Vocational Qualification (SVQ), with these available from Level 2 through to Level 4.
 In terms of fees, West College Scotland charges £2,300 for its Level 4 courses.

 Where can I get more advice?

-- Open days - find out more about the courses on offer, while getting a feel for whether the university is right for you.
-Get your questions answered by academics, current students and alumni.
+- Open days - find out more about undergraduate courses while getting a feel for the university.
+It's an opportunity to have your questions answered by lecturers, students and alumni.

 - Students - utilise online chat rooms and connections through family and friends to gain an insight into the student experience.
 Ask current and former students about the things they'd do differently, the quality of their course, and what life is like as a student.